Skip to main content

 Is shingles dangerous?
 Beyond causing an uncomfortable skin rash, this illness can lead to complications such as postherpetic neuralgia (PHN).
 PHN is a condition characterized by severe nerve pain that lasts even after the shingles rash has fully healed.
 Shingles in the eye can cause burning pain, redness, and sensitivity to light.
 In some cases, it can lead to vision impairment, including blindness, if left untreated.

-Now that we’ve covered the basics, you might be wondering: Is there a shingles vaccine?
 Yes, there is a vaccine available to help prevent shingles and decrease the severity of symptoms if you do get it.
-The only shingles vaccine used today is Shingrix, approved in 2017 by the U.S. Food and Drug Administration (FDA).
+The only shingles vaccine used in the United States is Shingrix, approved in 2017 by the U.S. Food and Drug Administration (FDA).
 It works by boosting your body’s natural immunity, reducing the chances of the varicella-zoster virus reactivating and causing the shingles rash.

 In terms of effectiveness, Shingrix is considered a significant improvement over the older Zostavax vaccine.
 Zostavax is no longer available in the U.S. after being discontinued in 2020.